Studying in Germany

 In Germany, there are 371 public universities.
 Institutions of higher learning are divided into three types:

 In addition to state financed universities, there are more than 90 private universities in Germany.
-The following degrees can be obtained:

 Who is allowed to study in Germany?

-In principle anyone from a country who has attained a secondary school degree that entitles them to study.
-However, not all secondary school degrees entitle students to begin studies at the university directly (s.
-Studienkolleg).
 Those who have acquired their higher education entrance qualification in a country belonging to the EU, in Liechtenstein, Iceland, Norway or Switzerland are not required to take any further tests in order to study in Germany.
 However, this does not apply to subjects in the arts (music, fine arts, film).
-Applicants for these subjects must take an aptitude test or present samples of their work. |
+Applicants for these subjects must take an aptitude test or present samples of their work.

 What is a Preparatory College (Studienkolleg)?